Ahmir-Bijanzadeh/Phone-Entry-Script/README.md

 ## Future Updates
 Image Support: Possible future updates may include support for sending images in mass texts, depending on upcoming changes in Google Messages and other platforms.\
 RCS Compatibility: Further tweaks and enhancements may be necessary to account for IOS RCS support.
-Mostly only if google messages decides to change something though.
+Mostly only if google messages decides to change something though.\
+Imessage support, depending on the way imessage for mac devices works, there is potential to modify the mac version to suppport imessage as well.